Gadzhovski/TRACE-Forensic-Toolkit/README.md

 - **File Carving and Viewer Integration**: The file carving functionality is not yet connected to the "Viewer Tab," where users can view HEX, text, application-specific views, and metadata.
 Additionally, the current file carving process does not distinguish between deleted and non-deleted files; it will "carve" all files of the selected type from the disk image.
 - **Color Issues in Dark Mode**: The software currently has some colour display issues on Linux and macOS systems when using dark mode.
 Certain UI elements may not be clearly visible or may appear incorrectly.

-## Testing & Feedback 🧪  &nbsp;&nbsp;&nbsp;&nbsp; [⬆️](#toolkit-for-retrieval-and-analysis-of-cyber-evidence-trace)

-- **Tested Formats**: The tool has primarily been tested with `dd` and `E01` files.
-While these formats are well-supported, additional testing with other formats, such as `Ex01`, `Lx01`, `s01`, and others, is needed.
-- **Tested File Systems**: Currently, the tool has only been tested on the NTFS file system.
-Testing on additional file systems like FAT32, exFAT, HFS+, APFS, EXT4, and others is needed to ensure broader compatibility.
-- **Call for Samples**: If you have disk images in formats that are less tested (`Ex01`, `Lx01`, `s01`, etc.), your contributions would be greatly appreciated to help improve the tool's compatibility and robustness.
-- **Feedback Welcome**: Please report any issues or unexpected behaviour to help improve the tool.
-Contributions and testing feedback are encouraged and welcomed.

 ## Contributing 🤝 &nbsp;&nbsp;&nbsp;&nbsp; [⬆️](#toolkit-for-retrieval-and-analysis-of-cyber-evidence-trace)

 I welcome contributions from the community to help improve TRACE!
 If you're interested in contributing, here’s how you can get involved:

-### How to Contribute

 1. **Report Issues**: If you find any bugs or have suggestions for improvements, please [open an issue](https://github.com/Gadzhovski/TRACE-Forensic-Toolkit/issues) on GitHub.
 Provide as much detail as possible to help address the issue effectively.
 2. **Submit a Pull Request**: If you have a fix or feature you’d like to contribute, please [fork the repository](https://github.com/Gadzhovski/TRACE-Forensic-Toolkit/fork), make your changes, and submit a pull request.
 Ensure your code adheres to the coding standards and includes tests where applicable.
-3. **Provide Testing Samples**: If you have disk images in formats that are less tested (`Ex01`, `Lx01`, `s01`, etc.), your contributions would be greatly appreciated to help improve the tool’s compatibility and robustness.
-You can share these samples by [contacting me](https://gadzhovski.com/).
-4. **Review and Feedback**: Review the changes submitted by others and provide feedback to help refine and enhance the tool.

 ## Socials 👨‍💻 &nbsp;&nbsp;&nbsp;&nbsp; [⬆️](#toolkit-for-retrieval-and-analysis-of-cyber-evidence-trace)